alextbogdanov/no-code-builder/README.md

 ## Configuration

 ### AI Model
-The default model is `claude-sonnet-4-20250514`.
+The default model is `claude-sonnet-4-5`.
 To use a different model, modify the model parameter in `app/api/generate/route.ts`.

+### Generated App Stack
+All generated applications use:
+- Vite as the build tool
+- React 18 with TypeScript
+- Tailwind CSS for styling

-### Deployment Target
+### Sandbox Timeout
-By default, deployments are created as preview deployments.
-To modify deployment settings, update the Vercel API call in the Edge Function.
+E2B sandboxes automatically terminate after 15 minutes.
+This is a feature of E2B's ephemeral compute model and helps manage resources.

 ## Troubleshooting

-### "AI_API_KEY is not configured"
+### "ANTHROPIC_API_KEY is not configured"
-Make sure you've added your Anthropic API key to `.env.local` or Vercel environment variables.
+Make sure you've added your Anthropic API key to `.env.local` or your deployment platform's environment variables.

+### "E2B_API_KEY is not configured"
+Make sure you've added your E2B API key to `.env.local` or your deployment platform's environment variables.

 ### "Sandbox deployment failed"
-Run `npx vercel sandbox login` to authenticate for local development.
-In production on Vercel, authentication is automatic.
+Check that your E2B API key is valid and you have available sandbox credits on your E2B account.

 ### Preview not updating
 Try clicking the refresh button in the preview panel, or check the browser console for errors.

+### Sandbox URL not loading
+E2B sandboxes may take a few seconds to boot.
+If the preview shows a blank page, wait a moment and refresh.
+Also note that sandboxes auto-terminate after 15 minutes.

 ### Rate limits
-Both Anthropic and Vercel have rate limits.
+Both Anthropic and E2B have rate limits.
 If you hit limits, wait a few minutes before trying again.

 ## Contributing